PowerBar

 PowerBar is an American brand of energy bars and other related products including sports drinks, gels, and the Pria bars targeted at women.
-The company was established in 1986, and was later acquired by Nestlé.
+The company was established in 1986 and was acquired by Nestlé in 2000 and by Post Holdings in 2014.

+PowerBar is part of Germany-based Active Nutrition International alongside Premier Protein and Dymatize.
+It is a subsidiary of BellRing Brands, of which Post Holdings is the majority owner.